SAFESTAR: A Unique Model of Healthcare for American Indian/Alaska Native Communities

 SAFESTAR was developed by the Southwest Center for Law and Policy in collaboration with the International Association of Forensic Nurses, tribal and federal victim advocates, criminal justice professionals, and health care experts.
 The curriculum incorporates many of the same components of the Sexual Assault Nurse Examiner (SANE) certification course, but is designed for laypersons in American Indian/Alaska Native communities.

 Funding for SAFESTAR is provided by the United States Department of Justice, Office on Violence Against Women.
-The SAFESTAR curriculum has been approved by the Federal Bureau of Investigations, the Bureau of Indian Affairs, the Indian Health Service, and the United States Department of Justice.
+The SAFESTAR curriculum was reviewed by representatives from: the Bureau of Indian Affairs (BIA), the Indian Health Service (IHS), and the Federal Bureau of Investigations (FBI) and other components of the U.S. Department of Justice (USDOJ).

 Every victim of sexual violence deserves the same "gold standard" of health care treatment and forensic evidence collection.
 Sexual Assault Nurse Examiners are indeed the “gold standard” and every victim should have access to a culturally competent SANE 24 hours a day, 7 days per week.
 However, at this moment in time, most sexual assault victims in American Indian/Alaska Native communities lack any meaningful access to Sexual Assault Nurse Examiners.
 Until universal SANE access becomes the norm in Indian Country, SAFESTAR can provide an important healthcare link to mitigate the long term, adverse consequences of sexual violence.
 It is important to note that the SAFESTAR program can complement an existing SANE program.
 SAFESTARs are trained to encourage those victims seeking access to criminal justice responses to access Sexual Assault Forensic Examinations conducted by a SANE.